lohedges/proof-webui/README.md

 * Line mode allows filaments to be labelled via piecewise linear line segments.
 Pressing the right mouse button activates this mode and drops the first line marker.
 Right-clicking on another location will then draw a line from the last marker.
-Simpy repeat the process until the filament is labelled.
+Repeat the process until the filament is labelled.
 Left-clicking will finish drawing and register the label.

 It is possible to change the line width using the slider on the left-hand panel.
 The width is applied to the last filament that was drawn, allowing